tszabad/automation_assignment/imdb/read_me.md

 - go to "https://developers.google.com/drive/api/v3/quickstart/python" and click enable drive.

-- to trough in the resulting dialog box and grant any permissions, click "DOWNLOAD CLIENT CONFIGURATION" and save the file credentials.json to your working directory.
+- to trough in the resulting dialog box and grant all permissions, click "DOWNLOAD CLIENT CONFIGURATION" and save the file credentials.json to your working directory.

-- after start the upload_to_drive.py  in the cli and grant authorization to the app in the browser:
+- after start the upload_to_drive.py  in the working directory with Git Bash and grant authorization to the app in the browser:

   ```
   python upload_to_drive.py